Ready for an orange chicken recipe even better than the frozen version from Trader Joe’s?

 How you can customize this orange Chicken recipe

-- Use an all-purpose GF flour, GF bread crumbs, and liquid aminos instead of soy sauce to make this meal gluten-free!
+- Gluten-free version: Use all-purpose gluten-free flour, GF bread crumbs, and liquid aminos instead of soy sauce.

-- If you’re vegan, replace the eggs with 1/2 cup non-dairy milk and use tofu or tempeh instead!
+- Vegan version: Replace the eggs with ½ cup non-dairy milk and swap chicken for tofu or tempeh.

 Let’s talk about the orange sauce

-If your sauce isn’t getting thick, add more cornstarch mixed with water (1 tsp cornstarch to 2-3 TBSP water).
+- If it’s too thin: Add more cornstarch mixed with water (1 tsp cornstarch to 2–3 tbsp water).

 Storage and reheating notes: